qis/windows/readme.md

 ## Preparations
-Download the latest [Windows 10](https://www.microsoft.com/en-us/software-download/windows10) image and create the installation media using [Rufus](https://rufus.ie/).
+Download the latest [Windows 10](https://www.microsoft.com/en-us/software-download/windows10) image and create the installation media using the Media Creation Tool or [Rufus](https://rufus.ie/).

 Create the file `\sources\ei.cfg` on the installation media.